joaopcm/snipshare/README.md

 - **Real-time feedback**: As users write and execute code, Nodepad provides real-time feedback and results, making it easy to test and debug code.
 This feature allows users to quickly iterate and improve their code.

+- **AI-powered code explanations**: Nodepad now offers an AI-powered feature that provides explanations for code snippets.
+Users can simply hover over a code block to see a detailed explanation of the code's functionality, making it easier to understand and learn from code written by others.

 Overall, Nodepad is a powerful and convenient platform for creating and sharing Node.js code snippets, with features designed to streamline the coding process and make it accessible to users of all levels.